 PhD in Religious Education

-PhD Religious Education | 72 credits Above the BA
+72 Credits Above the BA

 In their course work students explore the religious and educational development of children, youth, and adults; historical and contemporary approaches to religious education: and the personal, social, and communal dimensions of education in faith.
 The program focuses on Christian traditions of religious education, while also exploring how a concern for interreligious education is constitutive of the theory and practice of religious education.

 - ZZGR 8080 Ph.D.
 Mentoring Seminar - required twice for 6 credits and must be retaken each Fall and Spring after coursework is complete until graduation.

-ZZGR 8040 Dissertation Qualifying Paper
+- ZZGR 8040 Dissertation Qualifying Paper

-ZZGR 8084 Dissertation Format Review
+- ZZGR 8084 Dissertation Format Review

 Religious Education Core (30 credits)

-REGR 8102 Foundations of Religious Education
+- REGR 8102 Foundations of Religious Education

-REGR 8140 Curriculum and Religious Education
+- REGR 8140 Curriculum and Religious Education

 - REGR 8120 Education for Peace and Justice

-REGR 8210 History of Religious Education
+- REGR 8210 History of Religious Education

-REGR 8180 The Religious Educational Development of Children
+- REGR 8180 The Religious Educational Development of Children

-REGR 8202 Youth and Young Adult Ministry
+- REGR 8202 Youth and Young Adult Ministry

-REGR 8580 Adult Learning and Development
+- REGR 8580 Adult Learning and Development

-REGR 8404 Research Methods and Resources in Religious Education
+- REGR 8404 Research Methods and Resources in Religious Education

 Religious Education Electives (9 credits required)

-3 courses from REGR 6000-9999
+- Three courses from REGR 6000-9999

 Other Religious Studies (24 credits)

-Deadline each year is February 1, for Fall admission.
+Deadline each year is February 1 for Fall admission.

 For a complete review of application requirements for the Ph.D., visit the GRE Application Requirements page.